Saab 9-3 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Saab 9-3 are $850 a year including full coverage.
-Comprehensive insurance costs an estimated $150, collision insurance costs $188, and liability coverage is estimated at $376.
-A liability-only policy costs approximately $426 a year, and high-risk insurance costs $1,816 or more.
-16-year-old drivers pay the most at up to $3,376 a year.
+The average insurance rates for a Saab 9-3 are $850 a year for full coverage insurance.
+Comprehensive insurance costs around $150, collision insurance costs $188, and liability costs $376.
+Liability-only coverage costs as little as $426 a year, and high-risk coverage costs $1,816 or more.
+Teenage drivers cost the most to insure at up to $3,376 a year.

 Average premium for full coverage: $850

-Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and for different 9-3 trim levels.
+Full coverage includes $500 deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 states and for different 9-3 trim levels.

-Using a 40-year-old driver as an example, insurance rates for a Saab 9-3 range from the low end price of $426 for just the minimum liability insurance to a much higher rate of $1,816 for a driver required to buy high-risk insurance.
+For the normal driver, Saab 9-3 insurance rates range from as low as $426 for just the minimum liability insurance to a much higher rate of $1,816 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.